Crosscap states and duality of Ising field theory in two dimensions

 We extend bosonization techniques~\cite{Zuber1977,Francesco-Book} to the Ising CFT with crosscap boundaries.
 In this approach, the Ising crosscap correlators can be expressed in terms of those of the $\mathbb{Z}_2$-orbifold compactified boson CFT, enabling a systematic calculation.
 For instance, the crosscap correlators of two Ising spin fields are

 with

 where $w_1$ and $w_2$ are the complex coordinates on $\mathbb{RP}^2$ and $\eta = \frac{|w_1-w_2|^2}{(1+|w_1|^2)(1+|w_2|^2)}$ is the crosscap cross ratio.
-The correlator with the boundary state $|\mathcal{C}_+\rangle$ is indeed consistent with that obtained using the sewing constraints~\cite{Fioravanti1994} and the conformal partial wave decomposition~\cite{Nakayama2016a,Nakayama2016b}.
-Within the bosonization framework, we also obtain multi-point crosscap correlators for the 2D Ising CFT (see Ref.~\cite{Append}).
+The correlator with the boundary state $|\mathcal{C}_+\rangle$ is indeed consistent with that presented in Refs.~\cite{Fioravanti1994,Nakayama2016a,Nakayama2016b}.
+Within the bosonization framework, we also obtain multi-point crosscap correlators for the 2D Ising CFT~\cite{Append}.